Nquxii/nao/README.md

 # What is nao?

-Nao.py is an easy-to-use, productivity oriented terminal bot that wants to help you get through your day and achieve what you need to. **Don't look around and waste your time.** Get your boost for the day and move forward with your goals.
+Nao.py is an easy-to-use, productivity oriented terminal bot that wants to help you get through your day and achieve what you need to.
+Get your boost for the day and move forward with your goals.